Introduction to Decidim

 - Allows organizations to have a digital tool dedicated to participation.

-use it across 18 countries
+deployed across 18 countries

 maintain the software and ensure its continuous evolution with several new versions released per year.